-Each respondent was asked to tell us about three consulting firms and was presented with a list of 18 leading consulting firms in Germany.
+Each respondent was asked to tell us about three consulting firms and was presented with a list of 18-20 of the leading consulting firms in their country or region.
 We focus respondents on the world's leading consulting firms to ensure we have sufficient responses to carry out a detailed analysis.